Berghütte kaufen in Region Thessalien, Griechenland - Realting

 Etagenzahl 3

-Zu verkaufen 3-stöckige Villa von 178 Quadratmetern an der Olympischen Küste.
-Das Untergesch…
+Zu verkaufen Hotel von 900 Quadratmetern an der Olympischen Küste.
+Das Hotel hat 3 Ebenen.
+E…

 Leptokarya, Griechenland